 About

-Pamela Smock is Professor of Sociology and Research Professor at the Population Studies Center.
-Her research interests lie at the intersection of demography and various axes of inequality.
-Her research focuses on changing family patterns in the U.S., the economic consequences of divorce and marriage for women and men, cohabitation, nonresident fatherhood, single-mother families, the motherhood wage penalty, gender and work, and social class and racial-ethnic variation in family patterns.
+Her research focuses on changing family patterns in the U.S., family formation and dissolution, the economic consequences of divorce and marriage for women and men, cohabitation, nonresident fatherhood, single-mother families, the motherhood wage penalty, gender and work, and socioeconomic and racial-ethnic variation in family patterns.

 She holds a PhD in sociology with a specialization in demography from the University of Wisconsin-Madison, a master’s degree in social sciences from the University of Chicago, and a BA in sociology from the University of Chicago.